The subject of alcohol and heart attacks is important. Moderate drinking reduces the risk of heart attack.

 - A tobacco smoker

 Some risk factors can’t be changed.
 But most can.
 We can stop smoking.
 Exercise.
 Lose weight.
 Eat less fat.
 And we can follow our doctor’s advice.

-Symptoms of a heart attack may include some of the following.
+Symptoms of a heart attack may include some of these.

-- Pain in the arm, back, jaw or other areas of the upper body.
+- Pain in the arm, back, or jaw.

 - Racing heart